 Before you decide which one to buy, here are some pros and cons of both types of cartridges.

 Threaded cartridges are costlier than non-threaded cartridges.
 However, they have more CO2 gas inside and may be worth the extra money if you prefer using them.

 The non-threaded cartridge is easier to use than the threaded cartridge.
-They require less effort to use, just push into your inflator head.
+They require less effort to use, just push them into your inflator head.
 Threaded, however, requires more effort, and several people have claimed it’s harder.